Taylor Soule: College statistics

-WNBA career
+Professional career

+Minnesota Lynx

 Soule was selected 28th overall in the third round of the 2023 WNBA draft by the Minnesota Lynx.
 Soule competed in training camp with the Lynx and was one of the last players waived by the Lynx, ultimately not making the roster.

 Chicago Sky

 Soule signed a Hardship Contract with the Chicago Sky in June 2023, after the Sky had some injuries and their roster fell below the required number of players.
 Soule made her WNBA debut on June 9, 2023, recording 1 minute against the Los Angeles Sparks.
 Soule scored her first WNBA points a few days later against the Las Vegas Aces.

+Jacksonville Waves

+On May 11, 2026, the Jacksonville Waves of the UpShot League announced the addition of Soule to their inaugural roster.